 The Wye circuit is part of the ventilator's pneumatic system.
 The inspiratory side of the wye circuit provides gas to the patient.
 The expiratory side exhausts directly to atmosphere without returning to the ventilator.
-The ventilator pneumatically controls the exhalation valve and a transducer within the ventilator measures the airway pressure.
+The ventilator pneumatically controls the exhalation valve (to maintain PEEP) and a transducer within the ventilator measures the airway pressure.